ibm-cloud-docs/event-notifications/en-create-topic.md

 }
 ```

-Based on the above input JSON following valid JSONPaths can be constructed:
+Based on the previous input JSON following valid JSONPaths can be constructed:

 ```bash
 1. $.data.severity=='LOW'